zehzhang/MRF_BCD/README.md

 # MRF_BCD
-This repository contains a Python implementation of the block gradient decent algorithm (BCD) proposed in [Fast MRF Optimization with Application to Depth Reconstruction](http://vladlen.info/papers/fast-mrf.pdf).
+This repository contains a Python implementation of the block gradient decent algorithm (BCD) proposed in [Fast MRF Optimization with Application to Depth Reconstruction](http://vladlen.info/papers/fast-mrf.pdf) for Markov Random Field (MRF) optimization.

-We give an example by using it to optimize a Markov Random Field for binary image segmentation.
+We give an example by using it to optimize a MRF for binary image segmentation.

 We follow [“GrabCut” — Interactive Foreground Extraction using Iterated Graph Cuts](https://cvg.ethz.ch/teaching/cvl/2012/grabcut-siggraph04.pdf) to build the workflow.
 The energy function to be optimized follows [“GrabCut” — Interactive Foreground Extraction using Iterated Graph Cuts](https://cvg.ethz.ch/teaching/cvl/2012/grabcut-siggraph04.pdf) and [A Comparative Study of Energy Minimization Methods for Markov Random Fields with Smoothness-Based Priors](https://www.cs.cornell.edu/~rdz/Papers/SZSVKATR-PAMI08.pdf).
 When the smooth term is not modeled by a Potts model as we do, one may wants also consider implementing the distance transform proposed in this paper for further performance improvent (we haven't implemented it here at this moment): [Efficient Belief Propagation for Early Vision](http://cs.brown.edu/people/pfelzens/papers/bp-cvpr.pdf).